zaratr/DataStructures-and-Algorithms/java/datastructures/README.md

 # Data Structures
 Code Challenges are taken out of order in CodeFellows.
+First five have no code, and Implementation of Data Structures don't aren't required a whiteboard.

 Each Challenge will have full description.
 The Data Structure order is Arrays, Linked List, Hashmap, Binary tree, Binary Search Tree, K-ary tree, Stacks, Queues.
 #### **Table of Contents**